These articles provide how-to information to help you make use of specific technologies and APIs.

 - Browsers process text as Unicode internally.
 However, a way of representing characters in terms of bytes (character encoding) is used for transferring text over the network to the browser.
-The HTML specification recommends the use of the UTF-8 encoding (which can represent all of Unicode) and regardless of the encoding used requires Web content to declare what encoding was used.
+The HTML specification recommends the use of the UTF-8 encoding (which can represent all of Unicode), and regardless of the encoding used requires Web content to declare that encoding.

 - Mobile Web Development

 - This page provides an overview of some of the main techniques needed to design web sites that work well on mobile devices.
 If you're looking for information on Mozilla's Firefox OS project, see the Firefox OS page.
 Or you might be interested in details about Firefox for Android.

 - Optimization and performance

 - When building modern Web apps and sites, it's important to make your content work quickly and efficiently.
 This lets it perform effectively for both powerful desktop systems and weaker handheld devices.

 - The Web platform provides different methods of parsing and serializing XML, each with its own pros and cons.

 - WOFF (Web Open Font Format) is a font file format that is free for anyone to use on the web.